codota/jupyter-tabnine/README.rst

 - from the master version on the github repo (this will be always the most recent version)
 - via pip for the version hosted on pypi

-From the github repo or from Pypi,
+From the github repo or from pypi,

 1. install the package